fglogan/CodeNomad-1/tasks/done/007-message-display.md

 Create the message display component that renders user and assistant messages in a scrollable stream, showing message content, tool calls, and streaming states.

+> Note: This legacy task predates `message-stream-v2` and the normalized message store; the new implementation lives under `packages/ui/src/components/message-stream-v2.tsx`.

 ## Prerequisites

 - Task 006 completed (Tab navigation in place)